MileHacker Logo

 Cycling Infrastructure & Safety

 Skopelos has few dedicated bicycle lanes.
 Cyclists share the road with vehicles.
-The island's terrain is steep and winding in several spots, making cycling a challenging but rewarding activity for those with good fitness levels.
+The island's terrain is steep and winding in several spots, making cycling a challenging but rewarding pastime for those with good fitness levels.

 Cycling Considerations